Advertiser Disclosure

 Lastly, you can open an investment account (RRSP, TFSA, or non-registered personal account) and invest in thousands of stocks and bonds using low-cost ETFs.

-Questwealth automatically invests your money and rebalances your asset allocation when required.
-Readers of this blog can invest up to $10,000 free for the first year.
+Wealthsimple automatically invests your money and rebalances your asset allocation when required.
+Readers of this blog get a sign up bonus when they deposit $500 or more.

 Professionally managed ETF portfolios